Stanford-NavLab/gnss_lib_py/docs/source/contributing/development.rst

    See the :ref:`Coverage Report<coverage>` section for more details.

+8. Ensure that system and IDE dependent files, like those in :code:`.idea` folders for PyCharm and :code:`.vscode` folders for VS Code are not committed by updating the :code:`.gitignore` file.

-8. When you're ready to commit changes follow the steps below to minimize unnecessary merging.
+9. When you're ready to commit changes follow the steps below to minimize unnecessary merging.
 This is especially important if multiple people are working on the same branch.
 If you pull new changes, then repeat the tests above to double check that everything